 IFRS 16 will replace IAS 17 Leases.
 The new standard requires all leases to be reported on the balance sheet unless certain criteria for exclusion are met.
 The Company intends to adopt IFRS 16 in its consolidated financial statements for the annual period beginning on January 1, 2019.
-The Company has established a transition plan to collect the necessary information on all of the operating leases in the spring of 2018 to begin the process to quantify the impact of adopting the standard.
-The Company will evaluate the transition elections at that time.
+The Company has identified and gathered the majority of lease contracts and is in the process of reviewing the materials.
 The extent of the impact of adoption of the interpretation has not yet been determined.